 This was the first time this happened in more than two years since the start of the pandemic.
 I could add the creamer myself at all the other coffee shops.

 Creating the note prevented the stress of potentially not understanding the employee about the creamer.

 Communication Accessibility Tools for Inclusive Conversations

-If we all start communicating in multiple ways, it will standardize all the communication methods.
+If we all start communicating in multiple ways, it will standardize all communication methods.
 Nothing will feel awkward anymore.

 Last year, I took my first plane trip after the pandemic.
 I felt anxious because masks were everywhere.
 I’m not Supergirl, I don’t have X-ray vision to read lips through masks.
-The person sitting next to me wanted to make conversation.
+The person sitting next to me wanted to make a conversation.
 I told him that I’m deaf and read lips.

 He grabbed the vomit bag and gestured for a pen.
 I gave him one.
 He started writing to me.
 In response, I pulled out my spiral notebook and wrote my answer.